gruppopam/render_templates/README.md

-# render_templates
+# render_properties
-Render templates for services - GEM
+gem to render properties for development and test